 More information about additional limits can be found here.

-Once the installation is completed, in the WWW → SSL-certificates module the user will see two new buttons — Let's Encrypt and Let’s Encrypt Log.
+There are two buttons In WWW → SSL-certificates — Let's Encrypt and Let’s Encrypt Log.
 Clicking the first button will start the process of the certificate issue.

 The second function will be activated, if you already have the Let's Encrypt certificate in the list of SSL-certificates, and will redirect you to the Event log.